Skip to content

 test.yaml

-appId: com.example.app # Replace with app's ID
+appId: com.example.app # Replace with your app's ID

 ---